C Sharp (programming language): Methods and functions

-Property
+Properties

 C# supports classes with properties.
-The properties can be simple accessor functions with a backing field, or implement getter and setter functions.
+The properties can be simple accessor functions with a backing field, or implement arbitrary getter and setter functions.
+A property is read-only if there's no setter.
+Like with fields, there can be class and instance properties.
+The underlying methods can be virtual or abstract like any other method.

-Since C# 3.0 the syntactic sugar of auto-implemented properties is available, where the accessor (getter) and mutator (setter) encapsulate operations on a single attribute of a class.
+Since C# 3.0 the syntactic sugar of auto-implemented properties is available, where the accessor (getter) and mutator (setter) encapsulate operations on a single field of a class.